-A missional community (MC for short) is a family of servant missionaries sent on mission by God as disciples who make disciples.
+A missional community (MC for short) is a family of servant witnesses sent on mission by God as disciples who make disciples.

 WHAT IS A MISSIONAL COMMUNITY?

 A missional community is much more than a weekly event.
 MCs gather together at different times throughout the week to fulfill Jesus' mission of being disciples who make disciples.
-Together we learn how to worship and submit to Jesus in all of life by learning how to love one another as family, worship Jesus as servants who serve others, and share the good news of Jesus Christ as his sent missionaries.
+Together we learn how to worship and submit to Jesus in all of life by learning how to love one another as family, worship Jesus as servants who serve others, and share the good news of Jesus Christ as his sent witnesses.

 Every missional community identifies a group of people whom they believe God is sending them to love, serve, and share Jesus with.
 It could be a neighborhood or network of relationships.
 Some choose to love and serve local schools, while others will identify people they already are in regular relationship with.
 We want to see every place where we live, work, learn and play blessed by God’s people on God’s mission.